 But be sure to choose the right one.
-Look for a knowledge base software that incorporates a powerful search engine.
+Look for the best features of knowledge base software that incorporates a powerful search engine, customization, collaboration and backup.

 Make sure it allows you to collect user insights and serves up a simple and satisfying user experience.
 Invest in one that backs up your work at all times and has built-in SEO best practices.

 And then get writing!
-Your customers, support staff, and accountant will thank you for it!
+Your customers, support staff, and the accountant will thank you for it!

 To learn more about SaaS product software documentation, please read this article.

 Are you ready to get started with a knowledge base software for your SaaS team?
 Take advantage of your Document360 free trial now!